nuvolos-cloud/resolos/docs/index.md

 as accurately as possible
 - sync project files and environments between a local development machine and a remote HPC cluster
 - submit and monitor jobs on remote HPC clusters

-## Why resolos?

-- Building on top of conda, it's language agnostic
-- Needs only Python 3 to run
-- It's open source

 The following section details the installation of resolos and its dependencies.